Originate/replay-android/README.md

 <br>http://docs.replay.io/rest-api/api-special-properties </br>

 Note that properties are passed as either a `Map<String,?>` *or* as a varargs array of Objects - i.e., `"k1", v1, "k2", v2`.
+It is an error to pass an odd-numbered list to `ReplayIO.track(...)`.

 ### Set Distinct ID
 Once a Distinct ID (or *identity*) is set, all events from the user will be associated with that Distinct ID.
 In addition, traits are associated with a particular ID, so the Distinct ID provides a way to link users to a specific set of traits.